 Here are some quotes about reading books that will inspire you to read more books!

 Practice makes reading more fun

 Becoming a better reader is very simple … so simple that you will know how by the end of this sentence: practice.
 The single common reason that people become good readers is that they read a lot.

 Once you can decode words, reading teaches itself naturally.
 You gradually improve your concentration, vocabulary, logic, and reading skills by merely doing it.

 Not only that, but it doesn’t matter so much what you read, so long as you do.
 The act of reading itself makes you into a better reader.
 It’s a great system because there are many good books available for every level of reader.

 It used to be thought that serious books were needed to make serious minds.
 Education figures and parental worriers were beside themselves in alarm when children of the 60’s skipped over the classics to bury themselves in comic books and silly tales of hobbits.

 Later those hippie minds raised on comic books founded the tech revolution in between Dungeon & Dragon games.
-Reading is the finest mental exercise.
+Reading both fiction and non-fiction books is the finest mental exercise.

 Step I: Establish enjoyment as your priority

-The first step to becoming a better reader is the attitude that makes a successful one: enjoyment.
+The first thing you need to do to becoming a better reader is the attitude that makes a successful one: enjoyment.